Wire Fraud and Business Email Compromise at Canadian Wealth-Management Firms

 A callback-verification protocol you can adopt this week

 Most firms already do callbacks informally.
-Writing the rule down and making it non-negotiable is what turns a habit into a control an auditor and an insurer will credit.
-This is the protocol we put in place:
+Formalizing the rule is what makes it reliable under pressure.
+This is the protocol we put in place for advisory clients:

 1. Treat any change to banking or transfer instructions as unverified until a person confirms it.